 One of the Partial Resurrectionist's heaviest arguments is the misunderstanding of these verses from Paul in 2nd Cor 5:8: "We are

-confident, I say, and would prefer to be away from the body (resurrected or raptured) and at home with the Lord (in the coming
+confident, I say, and would prefer to be away from the body (resurrected or raptured) and at home with the Lord (the Lord will be in

-that once he died, the very next event he would witness would be the resurrection!
+He knew that once he died, the very next event he would witness would be the resurrection!
 Then he would forever be with the Lord.
-He was

 Paul knew that when he becomes absent from his mortal body at the resurrection/rapture event, he will be at home with the Lord in